fireship-io/fireship.io/content/lessons/angular-testing-guide-including-firebase/index.md

 The angular CLI handles virtually all of the boilerplate code required to run tests.
 Let's quickly demystify all of the testing boilerplate you would find in a new Angular app.

 1. `karma.conf` - Tells Karma [how to run your tests](http://karma-runner.github.io/1.0/config/configuration-file.html).
-2. `protractor.conf` - Tells proteactor how to run end-to-end tests
+2. `protractor.conf` - Tells protractor how to run end-to-end tests
 3. `e2e` - Your end-to-end tests are kept here
 4. `src/test.ts` - recursively loads all the spec and framework files for testing
 5. `**.spec.ts` - Anything you generate with the CLI includes a spec file where you define the actual tests.